 Fermented foods have enzymes that aid in digestion, priobiotic goodness, and are high in vitamins and nutrients.
-And that’s not all.
-Check out this post by CHEESESLAVE to see why you should be including cultured foods in your diet.

 But here’s the thing.
 I still have a hard time getting a lot of cultured and fermented foods in my diet… I am still trying to get used to the flavor.
 I don’t really like vinegary tasting things (although I’ve come a looooong way, and am slowly learning to like them.)
 That’s why I love yogurt.
 Who doesn’t like tangy yogurt?
 And who doesn’t love frozen yogurt?
 Weird people, that’s who!

 Now, I’m not talking the sugar-laden (or HFCS laden) yogurts that are full of other ingredients.
 Ideally yogurt is one of those foods that you can make yourself.
 But if you are lazy like me, at least choose a high quality yogurt.
 Raw yogurt is great, but most store bought stuff will be pasteurized.
 Organic is important to avoid hormones or other yucky stuff.
 And of course go with a FULL FAT plain yogurt.

 These frozen yogurt popsicles are sweet enough to feel like a treat but still full of healthy frozen yogurt goodness.
 Perfect for these last few weeks of summer.
 Both my husband and little girl loved them.
 (And I may have eaten more than either of them.
 Oh well, it’s a treat with absolutely no guilt.)

 - 1 ripe mango (go here to get tips on choosing the best mango!)

 - 5 - 7 medium strawberries (definitely organic)

 - 1 - 2 Tbs raw honey